London Perl Mongers is a group of people who use Perl in their work or personal programming projects and like to meet

 Several members of the group use the IRC channel #london.pm on the perl.org network.
 Connect to irc.perl.org, and /join #london.pm

 London PM organised the first YAPC::Europe conference and raised a chunk of the initial funding for sponsoring Damian Conway to work on Perl for a year via Yet Another Society.
 London PM members have spoken at all of the major Perl conferences, including TPC, YAPC::NA and YAPC::Europe and the German Perl Workshop, and several of our members have authored books.
 Once upon a time, London PM members sponsored a camel at the London Zoo.

-At the time of writing, Leo Lapworth is the leader of London.pm
+At the time of writing, Sue Spence is the leader of London.pm

-He follows a distinguished alumni of founding leader Dave Cross, Paul Mison, Mark Fowler, Simon Wistow, Greg McCarroll and Leon Brocard.
+She follows a distinguished alumni of founding leader Dave Cross, Paul Mison, Mark Fowler, Simon Wistow, Greg McCarroll, Leon Brocard, Leo Lapworth and Tom Hukins.
 See the history page for more details.

 Yes; in addition to the pages mentioned above about the mailing list and IRC channel, we also have a section on frequently asked questions, a small glossary, a page about our history and another about the camel, as well as a page of general advice.

 If you still have questions, why not join the mailing list and ask there?